 Upon receipt of the above listed documents and once the corresponding PIC has been validated, the Validation Services will also validate the LEAR appointment in the Beneficiary Register.

 - Activate the LEAR's online user account using:

-- the account activation PIN code which will be sent to the LEAR by post, or by SMS if the LEAR's mobile phone number is provided in LEAR appointment letter
+- the account activation PIN code which will be sent to the LEAR by post, or by SMS if the LEAR's mobile phone number was provided

 Changing the LEAR or his/her data?